Reac-js/reac-mod/README.md

 # `reacjs-mod`

-This package serves as the entry point to the DOM and server renderers for React.
-It is intended to be paired with the generic React package, which is shipped as `react` to npm.
 Ce paquet sert de point d'entrée au MOD (Modèle Objet du Document) pour Réac.
 Il est attendu qu'il soit appairé au paquet générique Réac, qui est livré sous le nom `reacjs` sur npm.

 ## Installation